Arfazrll/Book-List-WebDev/README.md

 # 📚 Book List WebDev

-**Daftar Buku** is a web-based application built with **ReactJS** that allows users to view a list of books.
+**Book List** is a web-based application built with **ReactJS** that allows users to view a list of books.
 The app fetches book data from an **external API** and presents it to the user in an interactive and responsive interface.

 ---